Amanieu/parking_lot/README.md

   statically initialize the locking primitives.
 Using e.g. `Mutex::new(val)` does not work on stable Rust yet.
-- The `wasm32-unknown-unknown` target is only fully supported on nightly with `-C target-feature=+atomics` in `RUSTFLAGS`. parking_lot will work mostly fine on stable, the only problem is it will panic instead of block forever if you hit a deadlock.
+- The `wasm32-unknown-unknown` target is only fully supported on nightly with `-C target-feature=+atomics` in `RUSTFLAGS` and `-Z build-std` passed to cargo. parking_lot will work mostly fine on stable, the only difference is it will panic instead of block forever if you hit a deadlock.
+  Just make sure not to enable `-C target-feature=+atomics` on stable as that will allow wasm to run with multiple threads which will completely break parking_lot's concurrency guarantees.

 To enable nightly-only functionality, you need to enable the `nightly` feature in Cargo (see below).